completium/archetype-docs/docs/reference/declarations/function.md

 }
 ```

 When the function does not change the storage, it is compiled as a [lambda](/docs/reference/types#lambda) expression on the stack.
-When the function *does* change the storage, it is inlined.
+When the function *does* change the storage, it is inlined. @audit the function now is able to change the storage, violating the invariant at the start.
+Are we discussing a different storage?
+Is there a storage that is not the contract storage?

 ## Function as instruction